 On visitation days, visitors should plan to arrive at 12:45pm to register and sign the required confidentiality form.
 Please leave personal items such as purses, backpacks, cameras and cell phones in your vehicle - they are not permitted in our building during visiting hours.
-If a package is brought for a patient, it must be checked in at the front desk for inspection by Hope House Treatment Center staff.
+If a package is brought for a patient, it must be checked in at the front desk for inspection by Hope House Treatment Centers staff.
 Additionally, Hope House requires all visitors to participate in a mandatory educational presentation beginning at 1pm; visitation with your loved one follows at 2pm.
 Please note that if visitors are not present for the educational session, they will not be able to visit that day.

 Additional visiting hours are held at the Crownsville location on the first and fourth Wednesday of each month from 7:30-8pm.
 For these sessions, visitors may arrive beginning at 7pm to register and sign the required confidentiality form.
 All visitors are required to attend an educational session following the visitation from 8-9pm.
 Please note that any visitor who does not stay for the presentation following these visitations will not be permitted back into Hope House for further visitation sessions.

 Upon admission, all patients are subject to a 4-day phone black-out.
 This simply means that within the first four (4) days of treatment, they will not be allowed to make phone calls unless it is approved by and with their assigned counselor.
 After the initial 4-day black-out, the patient will be allowed one 10 minute phone call per weekday and two 10 minute phone calls a day on the weekends.
 If there is an emergency and if you are listed as a contact on the patient's release form, you may call (410) 923-6700 and our staff will assist you.
-Patients may not have personal cell phones, PDAs or other messaging devices while in treatment.
+Patients may not have personal cell phones or other electronic/messaging devices while in treatment.